stellarspot/opencog-ppl/docs/belief_propagation_dv.md

 Additional rules:
   * Variable  shape: size of the appropriate dimension of DV according to the order of variables in Implication link
   * Factor tensor: DV from Implication link

+## Message Sending

+Messages are vectors which are connected as values to Edges.
+There are two keys:
+  * 'message-variable-factor-key' for messages from variable to factor
+  * 'message-factor-variable-key' for messages from factor to variable

+**Message from Variable V to Factor F**

+Conditions:
+* There is no message from V to F
+* For each edge between factor FF to variable V and FF != F there is a message from FF to V

+Message value:
+* Componentwise multiplication of the messages from FF to V

+**Message from Factor F to Variable V**

+Conditions:
+* There is no message from F to V
+* For each edge between factor F to variable VV and VV != V there is a message from VV to F

+Message value:
+* Multiply the tensor F to all incoming messages except variable V